-Bentley University's new, state-of-the-art multipurpose arena hosts the university’s NCAA Division I hockey team and prominent university events such as career fairs, high-profile speakers, alumni events and concerts.
+Bentley University's multipurpose arena hosts the university’s NCAA Division I hockey team and prominent university events such as career fairs, high-profile speakers, alumni events and concerts.
+It was the first standalone ice arena in the U.S. to earn the LEED platinum certification, the highest possible rating, according to the U.S. Green Building Council.
 The 76,000 square foot facility, designed by Architectural Resources Cambridge and built by Suffolk Construction, marks Bentley’s continued rise as a modern, nationally-recognized business university and is a prime example of sustainable design and energy efficiency.

 The building, located on the south campus at 400 Beaver Street, enhances student life for the next generation, giving students a place to gather, cheer and learn.
 Students can use the arena as a “living lab” where they are able to analyze the building’s energy data, complete marketing projects, create sales plans for season tickets, and do other academic projects.

 The new multipurpose arena is part of the university’s comprehensive 10-year capital plan to modernize and expand the campus including renovating academic buildings and residence halls and building a new health and wellness center.
 Funding for the new arena came from a combination of private gifts and operating reserves.

 - 1,400 solar-panels on the roof, high-efficiency lighting, and water-saving bathroom fixtures.

 - A glass-walled function room that offers upscale space for a range of community and campus events.

 - State-of-the-art locker rooms for home and visiting hockey teams, equipment rooms, weight rooms and a sports medicine center.

 - A grand staircase to the upper lobby where a second-floor concourse enables people to gather pre- and post-event or during intermissions.

 - A student-run media control room that includes 10 high definition cameras to capture all the live action and curate content for the Jumbotron.